UniBO-PRISMLab/c3po/README.md

 ## Test

-To test if the WoTTranslator is running correctly, check your browser at <http://localhost:3334/api-docs/>.
+To test if C3PO is running correctly, check your browser at <http://localhost:3334/api-docs/>.

 ## Configuration

-The WoTTranslator configurations are defined in the [config.json file](src/config/conf.json)
+C3PO configurations are defined in the [config.json file](src/config/conf.json)

 ```json